quarkiverse/quarkus-micrometer-registry/README.md

 This project is still in its early stage.
 The goal is for all of these additional registries to work in native mode, and that will happen over time.

-Contributions are always welcome, but this repository is not really ready for external contributions yet, better create an issue to discuss them prior to any contributions.
+Contributions are always welcome.
+Feel free to ask questions in either the Quarkus Zulip chat, or the #quarkus channel in the [Micrometer Slack](https://join.slack.com/t/micrometer-metrics/shared_invite/zt-ewo3kcs0-Ji3aOAqTxnjYPEFBBI5HqQ) workspace.

 ## Contributors ✨